openplannerteam/itinero-transit/src/Itinero.Transit.Processor/help.md

 This switch is a transitdb-source

-   Creates a transit DB based on linked connections (or adds them to an already existing db).
+   Creates a transit DB based on linked connections.
 For this, the linked connections source and a timewindow should be specified.
 If the previous switch reads or creates a transit db as well, the two transitDbs are merged into a single one.

 Note that this switch only downloads the connections and keeps them in memory.
 To write them to disk, add --write-transit-db too.